Generalized Penalty for Circular Coordinate Representation: Introduction

 \section{Introduction}

-Dimension reduction is one of the central problems in mathematics, data science and engineering \citep{elad2010sparse,candes2014mathematics}.
-One of the major challenges in this field has been how to preserve the topological and geometrical structures of a high-dimensional, nonlinear dataset through the dimension reduction.
-The non-linear dimensionality reduction (NLDR) literature \citep{donoho2005new} consists of various attempts to address the problem of representing high-dimensional datasets, in terms of low-dimensional coordinate mappings.
+Dimension reduction is one of the central problems in mathematics, data science and engineering \cite{elad2010sparse,candes2014mathematics}.
+One of the major challenges in this field is to preserve the topological and geometrical structures of a high-dimensional, nonlinear dataset through dimension reduction.
+The nonlinear dimensionality reduction (NLDR) literature \cite{donoho2005new} consists of various attempts to address the problem of representing high-dimensional datasets in terms of low-dimensional coordinate mappings.